Species-theoretic foundations of perturbative quantum field theory: Products and Series

 \section{Products and Series}

-We now recall several fundamental constructions of casual perturbation theory in the current stripped-down, abstract setting.
+We now recall several basic constructions of casual perturbation theory in the current, clean, abstract setting.
 We do this without yet imposing causal factorization/causal additivity.
 We say e.g. `$\text{T}$-product' and `$\text{R}$-product' for now, and then change to `time-ordered product' and `retarded product' in the presence of causal factorization.